INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 Money is another service provided by governments that is subject to corrupt misuse.
 In places such as Zimbabwe and Venezuela, inflationary policy erodes or destroys the value of the money supply, forcing people to find alternatives.
 Currently, the US dollar is a preferred currency in unstable countries, but historically, privately issued money has been circulated widely and effectively, without the need for government control.

-Matthew Boulton, a British manufacturer, issued his own copper coins that were eventually accepted into circulation in England and in other countries after the British government abandoned its minting operations due to widespread counterfeiting in 1773 (it later re-established control over the money supply in 1821).
+Matthew Boulton, a British manufacturer, issued his own copper coins that were accepted into circulation in England and in other countries after the British government abandoned its minting operations due to widespread counterfeiting in 1773 (it later re-established control over the money supply in 1821).

 FREEDOM AS A PRODUCT AND AS AN EVOLUTIONARY OUTCOME